janlelis/idiosyncratic-ruby.com/source/posts/8-self-improvement.html.md

 Two things to take away from this:

-- The method will be copied to class' singleton class
+- The method will be copied to the class' singleton class
 - The instance method's visibility will become private